amalani/thoughts/age_of_origins.md

 ## Kill event
 Kill event is a biweekly thing that happens at the last phase of Strongest command (Phase 5).
 During this time, you can attack anyone as well as expect an attack anytime.
 There are points for killing (during attack or defense).
 People are looking for level 4 or higher troops to kill.
 Level 3 or lower troops don't give kill event points.

 - Tap on events list to see how much time is left for kill event.
 Or you can see clock at the top left.
 - Expect an attack at any time.
+Try to shield up and always protect your troops.
 It's much easier and quicker to heal troops than to create them.
 Resources are easier to gather if you lose them.
 Rebuilding troops can take weeks sometimes.
 Try to save troops first.
-- If you arent going to be active all the time - try to put on a shield.
+- If you arent going to be active/sleeping - try to put on a shield.
 If your city doesnt have higher level troops or resources, you will likely not get attacked because people are trying to get kill points so there is no reason to attack you so no need for shield.
 - If you don't have shield or don't want to use shield, try to use up resources and hide troops.
 - You can hide troops at Alliance fort (one fleet) or alliance flags for long period of time.
 If some member says they are going to shield, you can hide troops by reinforcing shield cities too.
 - You can hide troops by sending them to gather but try to check again when the time expires so you can send them back.
 Gold mind is slowest - so you can send troops for longest time there. - If you send them to elite mines - time can change based on how many other members are gathering there so elite mines are unpredictable.